“We don’t want strangers taking care of Mom!”

 Even after their placement in a local skilled nursing facility, I was still their primary caregiver.
 I visited with them every day, made sure their wants and needs were personally taken care of, and was their advocate and watchdog.
 My parents were fortunate that they had saved enough money over the years to pay privately for both of their rooms in the nursing home.
 The downside for them was that all the funds they had hoped to leave the family were used to pay for their care.

 Would my siblings and I have loved to receive a little inheritance?
 Of course.
 My parents desperately wanted to leave us something, but it simply was not meant to be.
 My siblings and I understood that this was necessary.
 I could no longer continue to care for them at home and my siblings could not assume this task for various reasons, so we were determined to secure quality care for them elsewhere.

 For some families who face decisions like the one mine did, things don’t always go as smoothly.
 I frequently get e-mails from people whose siblings are happy to let them step up to the plate and handle all of their parents’ care.
 Yet these same siblings put up a fight when the primary caregivers wish to make changes to the care plan that require even the smallest amount of money.

 How to Deal with Greedy Siblings

-Most families aren’t this extreme, but my e-mail volume suggests that there are, unfortunately, quite a few like this.
-Be thankful if you are from a caring family that puts the elder and even you, the caregiver, above the money.
+Just remember to take care of yourself.
+No inheritance is worth your life, and no sibling worth having a relationship with would want you to sacrifice everything for them to get some money in the end.
+Most families aren’t this extreme, but the correspondence I receive from fellow caregivers suggests that this issue isn’t uncommon.
+Be thankful if you are from a loving family that puts the elder and even you, the caregiver, above the money.
 But if you aren’t so lucky, get legal help.
 You deserve it.